 Like practically everything we put on our body, there are questions as to whether or not everything in our mascara is safe or not.
-That actually remains to be seen.
-A lot of makeup, mascara included, contains all sorts of chemicals just so that you can achieve your daily makeup look.
+That remains to be seen.
+A lot of makeup, mascara included, contains all sorts of chemicals just so that you can achieve your daily look before applying makeup.
 That is a pretty scary thought.

 Listed below are several ingredients commonly found in makeup:

-- Aluminum Powder: Aluminum powder on the other hand is used as a colorant in your mascara.
-It is a neurotoxin and it has been found to impair the body’s ability to make mercury and a common side effect would be more mercury in your body than you would want.
+Aluminum powder, on the other hand, is used as a colorant in your mascara.
+It is a neurotoxin and it has been found to impair the body’s ability to make mercury, and a common side effect would be more mercury in your body than you would want.
 Aluminum Powder has also been linked to Alzheimer’s disease and other kinds of cancer.

-- Propylene Glycol: Propylene Glycol has been known to cause all kinds of allergies.
-Those affected have reported itching, red inflamed rashes and in more serious cases painful blisters.
+Propylene Glycol has been known to cause all kinds of allergies.
+Those affected have reported itching, red, inflamed rashes and in more serious cases painful blisters.
 Some have also reported occurrences of acne and eczema.
 Although the fact that it is FDA approved is a bit of a comfort, the mere fact that it causes all kinds of skin irritations is extremely concerning to say the least.

-- Retinyl Acetate (Vitamin A Acetate): This ingredient is so dangerous, Canadian authorities have prohibited the use of this in any cosmetic products.
-Retinyl Acetate has been said to cause biochemical and cellular level changes which have in turn evolved into cancer, organ system failure and even gene mutation.
+This mascara ingredient is so dangerous that Canadian authorities have prohibited its use in any cosmetic products.
+Retinyl Acetate has been said to cause biochemical and cellular level changes that have in turn evolved into cancer, organ system failure, and even gene mutation.

 Is it Safe When You are Buying it?